vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/jorge-ed-perezga/after-checkin-1.md

 I would like to add the postcard section if I finish most of my next deliverables by Sunday.

 Deliverables for next checkin:

+* Move user from state in React to Redux store
+* Move art from state in React to Redux store
+* Display art on the page
+* TEST!!!
+* Build out the UI
+* Build out task functionality and put tasks in the store